-Some individuals who work as epidemiologists have a dual degree in Medicine.
+Some individuals who work as epidemiologists have a dual degree in medicine.
 This allows for further specialization in clinical research.
-Dual degrees are good options for those seeking to minimize their time in school.
-These can be Ph.D./M.D. or MPH/M.D. programs.
-Individuals with dual degrees will be specialized clinical studies, population education, and/or a career in academia.
+Dual degrees are options for those seeking to minimize their time in school, while maximizing their career potential These can be Ph.D./M.D. or MPH/M.D. programs.
+Individuals with dual degrees may specialize in clinical studies, population education, and/or a career in academia.

 Epidemiology Careers and Industries

-Career options for those with degree's in epidemiology are fairly limited.
-A bachelor's degree in an epidemiological subject will allow an individual to work as a bio-statistician, social scientist, medical administrative assistant, research assistant, or something similar.
+Career options for those with degrees in epidemiology can be fairly limited because of the precise nature of the field.
+A bachelor's degree in an epidemiological subject may allow an individual to work as a biostatistician, social scientist, medical administrative assistant, research assistant, or another similar career.

-A Master's degree has the career options of an epidemiologist, clinical researcher, data analyst, etc. The majority of these careers are in government or hospitals, but some are in laboratories or universities.
+A master's degree could offer career options including epidemiology, clinical research, and data analysis.
+Some of these careers are in government or hospitals, while others are in laboratories or universities.
 The majority of government jobs for epidemiologists are at the state and local levels.
-In hospitals, laboratories and universities, medical scientists are needed to conduct infection surveillance and are a common career for epidemiologist.
-The demand for epidemiologists is quite low, only 8%-14% prospected job growth from 2012-2022 (source).
-The median annual wage for an epidemiologist, $67,400, is a reflection of how important those working in epidemiology are.
+In hospitals, laboratories and universities, medical scientists are needed to conduct infection surveillance and are a common career for epidemiologists.
+The demand for epidemiologists is quite low, five to nine percent prospected job growth from 2016-2026.

 - Community health workers

-The projected job growth for statisticians is 22% or higher with 16,000 projected job openings between 2012-2022.
+The projected job growth for statisticians is 15% or higher between 2016-2026.
 Statisticians develop studies to obtain information, analyze data to identify trends, prepare analytical reports, and present their findings to others.
-Statisticians can be found in government, hospitals, pharmaceutical companies, non-profits and more.
-According to O-Net Online the annual median wage for a statistician is $78,000 (source).
+Statisticians may be found in government, hospitals, pharmaceutical companies, non-profits and more earning over $80,000 a year, according to the BLS.

 Community Health Workers

-Community health workers assist communities (and individuals) to adopt healthy behaviors.
+Community health workers assist communities and individuals to adopt healthy behaviors.
 This is done through community outreach, screening, and data collection.
-Community health workers have a high projected job growth (higher than 22%) with 20,800 projected job openings between 2012-2022.
-However these positions are a better fit for individuals with bachelor's degrees as they require only minimal amounts of data analysis and are more focused on relaying information than developing statistical analysis.
-The amount of education is reflected in the median wage of $35,000 (source).
+Community health workers have a high projected job growth (higher than 15%) with between 2016-2026.
+However these positions might be a better fit for individuals with bachelor's degrees as they require only minimal amounts of data analysis and are more focused on relaying information than developing statistical analysis.
+On average, community health workers may earn over $35,000, according to O*Net.

 Society for Healthcare Epidemiology of America (SHEA)

-The Society for Healthcare Epidemiology of America (SHEA) is a professional society for individuals around the world with "expertise and passion in healthcare epidemiology, infection prevention, and antimicrobial stewardship" (source).
+The Society for Healthcare Epidemiology of America (SHEA) is a professional society for individuals around the world with "expertise and passion in healthcare epidemiology, infection prevention, and antimicrobial stewardship", according to SHEA.
 The goal of SHEA is to partner with epidemiologists, scientists, public health specialists, infectious disease specialists, consumers and policy makers to achieve better healthcare outcomes.
 SHEA works with healthcare regulatory agencies and governing bodies to develop health policies.
 Membership can range anywhere from $70 per year to $300 depending on location and experience.